 The accuracy and memory requirements of the wavelet solver depend on the chosen compression parameters.
 It is thus important to determine the best set of compression parameters triplet a, d' and b that, for fixed patch level (PL), limits the memory requirements, while retaining the highest accuracy.
 We will first look at the behaviour of the wavelet Galerkin BEM for the Laplace equation on 6 patches, in order to explore the impact of the compression on the sparsity pattern and draw some conclusions on the relative importance of the various compression steps.
 A more thorough assessment of the accuracy will then be given based on quantum mechanical calculations of benzene.
-Finally, the convergence behavior with increasing patch level will be discussed for the $C{32}H{66}$ polyalkane system.
+Finally, the convergence behavior with increasing PL will be discussed for the C32H66 polyalkane system.

 Table 1 contains a summary of the number of non-zero elements retained in the system matrix for different choices of the a priori compression parameters.
 The impact of the first and second a priori compressions is also summarized.
 In all cases, the first a priori compression already discards most of the negligible entries (80% on average), achieving the desired sparsity in the system matrix.
 The combination with the second a priori compression discards additional negligible entries (8% on average) but does not significantly affect the sparsity pattern.
-This is reflected in Figs. 6 and 7, which show the patterns obtained by applying only the first or the complete a priori compression, respectively.